 Sometimes landlords are able to get a possession order automatically but other times they need to prove a reason to the court.
 There may be a court hearing.

-Landlords can ask the court to send bailiffs to evict you
+Landlord can ask a court to send bailiffs to evict you

 If your landlord obtained a possession order requiring you to leave your rented home, but you haven't left by the date the court order says you have to, your landlord can ask the court to arrange for a bailiff to evict you.
 Bailiffs are employed by the court.

-You will receive a letter from the court saying when the bailiffs will arrive.
-Bailiffs can physically remove you and your belongings from the property but must not use violence or unreasonable force in doing so.
+You receive a letter from the court saying when the bailiffs will arrive.
+Bailiffs can remove you and your belongings from the property but must not use violence or unreasonable force to do this.

-Tenants can ask a court to stop an eviction by the bailiffs
+Ask a court to stop bailiffs evicting you

-Nobody other than a bailiff acting for the county court is allowed to physically remove you from the accommodation.
-If anyone else attempts to do this they may be guilty of illegal eviction - a serious offence.
+Nobody other than a bailiff acting for the county court is allowed to physically remove you from your home.
+If anyone else attempts to do this they may be guilty of illegal eviction, a serious criminal offence.